RageLeague/ChallengeFight/README.md

 This mod adds a couple challenge optional battles.
 These battles are extremely difficult, and should only be attempted by experienced players.

-For example, one battle requires the player to fight both the Shroog and the Flead Queen at the same time.

 These challenges can be attempted at any time you can talk to a working bartender at a tavern.
 That includes Fssh, Hebbel, Sweet Moreef, and the bartender at the Gutted Yote.

 Any characters spawned during these challenges are isolated.
 They will not affect any existing characters in the main campaign, and will not appear in the main campaign.